-- o Write in present tense (e.g., "It is dark" or "We are bumping along"). - o Write in first person (e.g., "I am going" or "I see the blood"). - Use sensory details.
+- It is important to think about your most upsetting nightmare. - Does that nightmare come to mind? - It is not always clear which nightmare is the most upsetting.
+Consider which nightmare you have the most often, or a recent nightmare that was upsetting, that you can clearly remember, or that leads to the most sleep loss or distress the next day. - Write in present tense (e.g., "It is dark" or "We are bumping along"). - Write in first person (e.g., "I am going" or "I see the blood"). - Use sensory details.
 What are you seeing?
 Smelling?
 Tasting?
 Temperature?
 Lights?
 Sounds?
-The more details, the more vivid it will be, which will be helpful in the next step of rescripting the nightmare.
-Try to make the image as clear as possible. - o Try to write down as much of the nightmare as you can. - o Be sure to include the beginning, middle, and end.
+The more details, the more vivid it will be.
+Try to make the image as clear as possible. - Try to write down as much of the nightmare as you can.
+Be sure to include the beginning, middle, and end.